ROCm/omniperf/docs/reference/faq.rst

 1. How do I export profiling data I have already generated using Omniperf?
 ==========================================================================

-To interact with the Grafana GUI you must sync data with the MongoDB backend.
+To interact with the Grafana GUI, you must sync data with the MongoDB backend.
 This interaction is done through **database** mode.

-Simply pass the directory of your desired workload like so,
+Pass the directory of your desired workload like so,

 .. code:: bash